Rasmalai Tiramisu Recipe

 This dessert comes together in just 10 minutes if you have ready rasmalai sitting in your fridge.

-It is a perfect fusion dessert to serve for Diwali, Holi, or other festivals.
+It is a perfect fusion dessert for Diwali, Holi, or other festivals.
 You can also indulge in this Indian-inspired tiramisu after your Indian-style meals.

 Ingredients

-For The Cream – To make the cream, you will need unsweetened heavy whipping cream, mascarpone cheese, granulated white sugar, and vanilla extract.
+For The Topping – To make the creamy topping, you will need unsweetened heavy whipping cream, mascarpone cheese, granulated white sugar, and vanilla extract.

 You can adjust the sugar depending on your taste.

-If using sweetened whipping cream, then reduce the amount of sugar.
+If using sweetened whipped cream, reduce the amount of sugar accordingly.

-Ladyfinger Cookies – You can easily find these sponge biscuits in any grocery store.
-If you can’t find these, you can substitute them with pound cake or sponge cake.
+Ladyfinger Cookies – These sponge biscuits can be easily found in any grocery store.
+If you can’t find them, you can substitute them with pound cake or sponge cake.

 For Garnish – To garnish the rasmalai tiramisu, you will need dried rose petals and slivered nuts.
 You can use almonds, cashews, and pistachios.